MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 Fuck C, luv Rust

-# No functions nor state is implicitly available to modders
+# Modders are only able to call functions that the game developer exports

 This gives the developer full control over what C/C++ functions modders are allowed to call.
 The developer just needs to maintain their header that exports functions to modders.